-In addition to having quick access to information, this must always be up-to-date.
+In addition to quick access to information, it must always be up to date.

-Relying on outdated material will lead to staff performing tasks poorly, often without being aware of it.
+Relying on outdated documents will lead to staff performing their tasks poorly, often without realizing it.

-If, every time an employee looks at a document, he or she has to spend time checking that the document is the latest version and that there is no newer, more up-to-date version, his or her work will slow down.
+If every time an employee looks at a document, they have to spend time checking that it is the latest version and that there is no newer, more up-to-date version, their work will be slowed down.

-Knowledge Management System can make the difference here too: it allows you to have content that is always automatically updated, without taking time away from employees and managers who can continue to perform tasks with higher added value.
+Here again, the knowledge management system can make a difference: it allows you to have content that is always updated automatically, without wasting the time of employees and managers who can continue to perform more value-added tasks.

-The work of human resources is made up of many aspects, including promoting and transmitting the corporate culture.
+The work of human resources consists of many aspects, including the promotion and transmission of the corporate culture.

 A strong corporate culture is based on policies and procedures that are shared by all.

-However, if the guidelines are not clear to all departments or if each department adopts its own guidelines, the company will appear dispersed and unstructured, both to employees and to the outside world.
+However, if the guidelines are not clear to all departments or if each department adopts its version, the company will appear scattered and unstructured, both to employees and to the outside world.

-This will hinder the sharing of information, which will be catalogued and filed in different ways, in addition to the risk of being redundant or, worse, creating conflicting information.
+This will hinder the sharing of information, which will be catalogued and classified in different ways, in addition to the risk of being redundant or, worse, creating conflicting information.

-To overcome this problem it is possible to organise corporate knowledge in such a way that it can be easily interrogated by Knowledge Management solutions, which will be able to provide precise and consistent answers, whether requested by the HR department or any other area.
+To overcome this problem, it is possible to optimise the company's knowledge so that it can be easily queried by knowledge management solutions, which can provide accurate and consistent answers, whether requested by the HR office or any other area.

-In fact, shared knowledge allows everyone to be aligned and to be sure of working on up-to-date documentation, giving an image of the company as organised and reliable.
+Indeed, knowledge-sharing allows everyone to be aligned and to be sure to work on up-to-date documentation, giving an organized and reliable company image.

-This, together with corporate knowledge, is the pillar of the company and only if a solid and shared structure is in place will it be possible to be efficient and innovative.
+Along with human capital, it is the pillar of the company, and only if a solid and shared structure is in place will it be possible to be effective and innovative.

 Learn more on how to improve your HR department with a KM System.